ansible/ansible/docs/docsite/rst/user_guide/intro_bsd.rst

   python3-3_3                    Meta-port for the Python interpreter 3.x python38-3.8.12_1              Interpreted object-oriented programming language

-and following executables and links
+and the following executables and links

 .. code-block:: text